cetz-package/cetz/src/draw/shapes.typ

 ///
 /// ## Styling
 /// Root: nstar
-/// - inner-radius (number) = 0.5: The radius of the circle on which the inner points lie.
-/// - outer-radius (number) = 1: The radius of the circle on which the outer points lie.
+/// - radius (inner, outer) = : The radius of the star's inner and outer points.
 /// - show-inner (bool) = false: If true, also draws the inner polygon connecting the star's inner points.
 /// - fill (color, gradient): The fill color for the star.
 /// - stroke (color, thickness, ...): The stroke for the star and the inner polygon.